 - 64,000 grains

-It’s likely that you’d only need a 64,000 grain softener for commercial use, though some people do use them in their homes if their gallons per day of water consumption is particularly high.
+A 64,000 grain softener is typically for commercial use, though some large households do use them in their homes if their gallons per day of water consumption is particularly high.

 You can also buy water softeners in two different styles: single-tank and dual-tank softeners.

 The only real difference between the two is that single-tank softeners provide soft water on demand, while dual-tank softeners provide you with soft water whenever you need it.
 When one resin tank performs a regeneration cycle, the water softener simply uses the other resin tank.